Bratwurst04/Kobra-Max-SKR3EZ-Klipper/docs/config/config.md

 # Config Files
 > [!NOTE]
 > Some/all *.cfg* files have comments in Swedish.
+I might change that in the future  \
-> I Might change that in the future
+> A lot of values are probably machine specific so you might need to measure or calibrate before use

 ## [printer.cfg](./printer.cfg)
 >[!IMPORTANT]